To be informed about announcements and updates, bookmark this page, or sign up for email updates HERE.

 - No photography or computer-generated art will be accepted as artwork.

-Online Entry Form – Click HERE to enter the contest and upload your entry.
-Do not complete the online entry form until you have your art or essay ready to attach.
+Do not begin the online entry form until you have your art or essay ready to attach.
 Entry forms without a file attachment will not be considered.
+Parent/guardian must be present with you while you are completing and submitting the form.
+Click HERE when you are ready to enter the contest.

 Click HERE for a printable event flyer.